tranvanh/trade-mockup/README.md

 - Logger

 ### Note:
-Purpose of this project is to practice technical topics.
-Namely concurrencies, cmake, design patterns
+Purpose of this project is to practice various technical topics